Rachel, From the U.S., Traveling Online English Teacher

 2. Don’t be afraid to experiment and try different things.

-- Working with a company where they set your rates and provide the curriculum.
+- Freelancing with a language company that sets the rates and provides the curriculum.

-- Being a teacherpreneur, which is doing your own marketing, getting your own students, and essentially creating your own online English teaching business.
+- Being a teacherpreneur and setting y our rates, doing your marketing, and creating your lessons for your own online English teaching business.

 Find out if teaching English with a company or working for yourself is right for you.

-3. If you’re just getting started, don’t be afraid to start by teaching with companies.
+3. If you’re just getting started, it helps to begin your independent journey by teaching with companies.

-Apply to as many different companies as you’re qualified to teach with, then just kind of go from there.
+Apply to as many different companies as you’re qualified to teach with, and then just go from there.
 Figure out what you like and then just keep doing more of that.